 BMS calls this “the strongest model in the Palmpower collection” so that means I had to test it.
+Read on for my BMS Factory PalmPower Extreme review!

 The PalmPower Extreme is an impressive little wand recently released by BMS Factory.
 I never tried the original PalmPower wand, but I knew it was one of the stronger wands out there, so when I saw this “Extreme” model I was interested.